Mission statement of the Austrian National Library

-As a service-oriented information centre, the Austrian National Library offers its users access and professional advice on its own holdings (over 11.8 million objects) and also on international data pools.
+As a service-oriented information centre, the Austrian National Library offers its users access and professional advice on its own holdings (over 11.6 million objects) and also on international data pools.
 It also accepts commissions on scientific research, and operates documentation centres and service facilities, for example on literature specifically devoted to women’s studies.
-Since the beginning of the digital age, a steadily increasing number of services have been handled online via the ANL’s website.
+Since the beginning of the digital age, a steadily increasing number of services have been handled online via the website of the Austrian National Library.

 As a result of the Austrian Media Act, the Austrian National Library is the only library in the country to receive copies of all publications appearing in Austria, including those from offline media and dissertations approved by Austrian universities, as per the Universities Act.
 At the same time, these obligatory items serve as the basis for publication of the Austrian Bibliography.